What is health insurance?

 For anything we haven't covered, head to privatehealth.gov.au.

 What is Hospital cover?

 Hospital cover helps to cover the cost of treatment you receive in hospital.
-Each level of RACQ Hospital Cover (from Accident to Top) are differentiated by the treatments that are excluded, or that you cannot claim on.
-For example, cover to be treated in a private hospital for pregnancy is only available on our Top Hospital policy.
+Each level of RACQ Hospital Cover (from Basic to Silver) are differentiated by the treatments that are excluded, or that you cannot claim on.
+For example, cover to be treated in a private hospital for pregnancy is only available on our Silver Plus Premium Hospital policy.